Fredin/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the code produced as a result of the Data Science Specialization at Coursera.
+Repository for the code produced for the Data Science Specialization at Coursera.